minprog/programming-1/20 Problem sets/40 Forensics/10 Problem Set.md

 Style
 : To what extent is your code readable (i.e., commented and indented with variables aptly named)?

-All students, whether taking the course SAT/UNS or for a letter grade, must ordinarily submit this and all other problem sets to be eligible for a satisfactory grade unless granted an exception in writing by the course's heads.
+All students must ordinarily submit this and all other problem sets to be eligible for a satisfactory grade unless granted an exception in writing by the course's heads.

 ## Getting Ready